howdoicomputer/RelationSim/README.md

 7. Output the average Happiness in a matlab/octave document

 =Expanded Features=

-Stepping over a range of Loyalty has been added, outputing an average happiness for each Loyalty Stepping over a range of Burnout Thresholds has been added, outputing an average happiness for each Burnout Threshold
+-Stepping over a range of Loyalty has been added, outputing an average happiness for each Loyalty -Stepping over a range of Burnout Thresholds has been added, outputing an average happiness for each Burnout Threshold